-All vessels within the Harbor shall not operate at a speed greater than five (5) knots (nautical miles per hour), or at a speed that creates a wake, whether or not damage is caused.
-Any person operating a vessel contrary to this section shall be responsible for any damage caused by the vessel's wake, and the owner or operator may be cited and fined.
+All vVessels, boats and dinghies within all portions of the Harbor shall not operate at a speed greater than five (5) knots (nautical miles per hour), or at a speed that creates a wake, whether or not damage is caused.
+Any person operating a vessel contrary to this section shall be responsible for any damage caused by their the vessel's wake, and the owner or operator may be cited and fined.